"and I have also spoken by the prophets and I have multiplied visions and by the hand of prophets used likenesses." (Hosea 12:10, My translation).

 More information about Alpha

-The Lord spoke to me about going to a land He'd show me.
-I had two dreams about this place and it was covered in tree.
+I prayed that the Lord would plant me in a big place.
+Some years later, the Lord spoke to me about going to a land He'd show me.
+I had two dreams about this place and it was covered in trees.
 In 2000, we moved to Australia, and I asked the Lord if this was the land.
+A friend sent me a card with the words, "Australia the big country" on it and I knew God had answered that prayer, however the first place we lived in didn't have trees like those I'd seen in the dreams.

 I loved the bark peeling off the eucalyptus trees and made poems and art about it, including the one above ( I was going to redo it to fix the background and leaves at the top, but didn't).
 I didn't know it was prophetic at the time.
 To me, it showed the land of my physical birth (NZ) peeling off like bark and the land of my spirtual birth (AU) growing up.